Lapel shuts down APA in Madison County first round

 Newby believes the team performs best when all the ladies feel invincible out on the floor.
 The trio of Haseman, Poynter and Laniah Wills all outscored the Jets through three quarters in the victory.

-Lapel will host the Franklin Eagles (11-3) in the first semifinal on Thursday at 6 pm.
-Anderson Prep (7-7) will travel to Elwood to compete in the first consolation round on Thursday at 6 pm.
+Lapel will host the Franklin Eagles (11-3) in the first semifinal Thursday at 6 p.m.
+Anderson Prep (7-7) will travel to Elwood to compete in the first consolation round Thursday at 6 pm.